 This starts the Browser if a parser mode static analysis database has already been built.

-If none is available, an error message appears, and you must specify a parser mode fileset as shown in Figure 8-1.
+If no database is available, an error message appears, and you must specify a parser mode fileset.
+Select Fileset Editor from the Admin menu and follow the steps as as shown in Figure 8-1.
 Then you need to select Browser from the Admin menu again.
 This causes a new database to be built using parser mode and takes several minutes to complete.